FranchuFranchu/inet-types/EXPLANATION.md

 This is why, from now on, instead of substituting cells by their type, we'll _annotate_ then with their type by using a new symbol `:`.
 Roughly, a cell `Value` gets annotated as `:(Value Type)`.

-The `:` symbol annihilates itself.
+The `:` symbol annihilates with itself.
 So, as a consequence, annotation will do what substitution did before; if two values interact, then their types will interact in the annotated net too.

 We can implement the annotation transformation using interaction nets, by introducing a 1-ary `::` agent which is the annotator agent. `::` replaces a cell with its annotated form, and recurses through auxiliary ports, so it can be used to annotate whole trees.
 Here are some examples: